 Skip to main content

-Excel Plug-In: Creating A Query Using the Ribbon Bar Wizard
+Excel Plug-In: Creating a Query Using the Ribbon Bar Wizard

 If the Wizard ribbon is grayed out, open the right side task pane and click on “Query”.
 The Wizard will now be active.